VladimirBelousov/fancy_scripts/README.md

     but also removes escapes from the dengerous symbols, when is used with parameters, which is not wrapped into the single quotes.

-  Thus to output a valid HTML page one need just to create such bash script with LF line endings and 0750 permissions:
+  Thus to output a valid HTML page one need just to create such bash script with LF line endings and 0750 file permission:

     `#!/bin/bash`